 Now Alaska serves as a worldwide leader and sets the gold standard for fisheries management.
 State, federal and international management programs share the goal of sustainability; each has a legal mandate to prevent overfishing or harm to ecosystems and communities.
 The Alaska seafood industry is committed to the future health and resiliency of fish populations and the surrounding marine ecosystem for generations to come through transparent, collaborative, careful, science-based and strict resource management.

 Each season, scientists determine the optimal harvest levels for the health of individual species and the entire ecosystem.
-This precautionary approach is a cornerstone of sustainable fisheries management and allows the ecosystem and seafood species to continue to replenish year after year.
+Fisheries managers in Alaska are on the forefront of implementing adaptive management tools in response to climate driven ecosystem change.
+This precautionary and adaptive approach is a cornerstone of sustainable fisheries management and allows the ecosystem and seafood species to continue to replenish year after year.

 In Alaska, it's the law

 Sustainable fishing has been the law since 1959 when Alaska became the only state with sustainability written into its constitution.
 Article VIII institutes the practice of “Sustained Yield.”